JiaminWorld/kubernetes/README.md

   $ ./worker.sh

-Now you are ready to build your own service on kubernetes!
+Now you are ready to build your own service on kubernetes!!